crazychenz/vinnie.work/website/static/misc/android-notes/2-initial-platform-inspect.md

 - What capabilities (Magisk, TWRP, and so forth) support my device?
 - Where can I find a replacement system image that matches my make and model (exactly)?
 - Is there a way to relock the bootloader after unlocking? **(Unlikely!)**
-- How long until system images are unlockable from past versions.
+- How long until system images are unlockable from past versions?
 For example, maybe my new "Device version X" phone isn't unlockable, but 3 versions back "Device version X-3" became unlockable a year after its release.
 In otherwords, there may not be a unlock procedure today, but you can reasonably estimate when one may show up.

 ### The Process